dobsondev/ec2-wordpress-terraform/README.md

-# luca.dobson.pw
+# EC2 WordPress Terraform

-This is everything needed for Luca's WordPress website.
-This project includes the Terraform scripts to handle building the infrastructure, the WordPress theme that the website uses, GitHub actions to handle the deployment of the theme and a local Docker setup to allow modifications to the theme.
+This is everything needed for running and WordPress website through EC2.
+This project includes the Terraform scripts to handle building the infrastructure.

+### TODOs

+This is more a list of things that you currently have to do manually that would be preferable to do in the Terraform scripts:

+- You need to run the `certbot` command again manually once your domain is pointed to the EC2 instance
+- You need to change the permissions and ownership pretty heavily once you upload your WordPress files
+- You SHOULD add in IP restrictions for phpMyAdmin
+- You need to use `define( 'FS_METHOD', 'direct' );` in `wp-config.php`
+- You need to restart apache a lot when you do the above things

 ## Setting up the infrastructure with Terraform